Sunday, August 5, 2012

 It is understood that Uganda is also finding it difficult to use fiscal policy to direct policy and giving up on some taxes that have been abolished under the Common Market.
 For instance, while other EAC members allow contractors to re-export machinery without paying any taxes, Uganda levies taxes.

-MWARICK JAPHET TEKELE MUJUNGU Web Developer
+MWARICK JAPHET MUJUNGU Web Developer

 ASANTE KWA KUTEMBELEA KING SELE BLOG KWA MSAADA ZAIDI WASILIANA NASI: E-mail.: mwarickit@gmail.com.